coinbase/salus/README.md

 - Python
 - Go

+Sometimes it's necessary to whitelist certain CVEs that Salus detects.
+The [docs/scanners directory](docs/scanners) explains how to do so for each scanner that Salus supports.

 If you would like to build customer scanners or support more languages that are not currenclty supported, you can use [this method of building custom Salus images](docs/custom_salus.md).

 ## [Detailed Documentation](docs)